JaberChowdhury/canvas-projects/README.md

-# canvas animation on touchmove
+# canvas animation

-# specificly made for mobile device

-Its the touchmove-1st branch
+Its the bouncing-ball branch